RICK’S BLOG

 Part of the problem is that most of us have a picture of God that is too small.
 We have a box that we put Him in, and He won’t be kept in a box.
 When He behaves beyond the definition that we have kept in our hearts, we question whether that is really Him.
 Is His grace really that large?
 Is His Kingdom really that expansive?
 Is His love really that unconditional?
 Is His reality and His universe really that infinite?

-I know that the God who is all powerful, all-knowing, and all-loving, can’t possibly be hurt by this..He can take care of Himself.
+I know that the God who is all powerful, all-knowing, and all-loving, can’t possibly be hurt by this…He can take care of Himself.
 However, He gets blamed for some really stupidly-human things.
-The only people who are hurt by this “misuse” of God and His name are ourselves.
+WE are only people who are hurt by this “misuse” of God and His name.

 Praise God.

 The answer, of course, is to give God back His good name.
 That’s what PRAISE is, it is “telling Him who He is”, not because HE needs to know, but because WE need to be reminded.
 PRAISE gives Him back His good name.
 PRAISE is to be done in front of other people.
-PRAISE Him, in front of the people, for the fact that He is NOT the one who says:
+PRAISE Him, in front of the people, for the fact that He is NOT the One who says:

 “Grace is only afforded to those who go to church.”